**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 Turning to the online community is a big theme throughout this post, especially for retailers.
 While shopping online is nothing new, now more than ever is a perfect time to stock up on local spring and summer fashion.

-- Smitten Boutique is closed, but owner Nancy McKaig has been hosting live “Sip and Shops” on Facebook.
+- Smitten Boutique is closed, but owner Nancy McKaig hosts live “Sip and Shops” on Facebook.
 Browse their website and Instagram to find something you like!
 Shipping is free.
 If you buy a gift card, “they don’t expire – ever,” the boutique says.

 - Bull City Records – last day for delivery is March 26.
 Will still be shipping (one or two day turnaround, locally) with a lot more stock in the web store.